tengcharmaine/tp/docs/DeveloperGuide.md

 </box>

-The following activity diagram summarizes what happens when a user executes a new command:
+The following activity diagram summarizes what happens when a user executes a `show` command:
 <div style="text-align: center;">
     <puml src="diagrams/ShowCommandActivityDiagram.puml" width="600"/>
 </div>

 #### Design Considerations & Alternatives Considered

-**Aspect: How to show the notes of patient on Patient Note Display.**
+**Aspect: How to show the notes of patient on patient notes display.**

-- **Alternative 1 (Current Choice):** Show patient's notes on one command using `IC_NUMBER`.
+- **Alternative 1 (Current Choice):** Show patient's notes in one command using `IC_NUMBER`.

     - Pros: Users are able to view specific user's notes.